A guide to choosing the best health insurance for a small business

 Step 1: Evaluate your small business’ health insurance needs

-Depending on the makeup of your workforce, they may want or need different services when it comes to their health plan coverage.
+Depending on the makeup of your workforce, and where they are located, they may want or need different services when it comes to health plan coverage.
 Asking the right questions can help you figure out what’s most important to your employees so you can offer them an affordable plan that meets their needs.

 Here are some questions to consider asking: